Dissipation driven dynamical topological phase transitions in two-dimensional superconductors

-As a specific case study, here we focus onto the DPT of a planar electronic system from the id to the d+id planar superconducting phase.
-The latter system corresponds to a continuous deformation of the lattice version of the Hamiltonian in Eqs.(1,2) of \cite{Chern2016}, which is known to describe the class-C of topological planar superconductors, characterized by particle-hole conjugation and broken time-reversal symmetry \cite{Schnyder2009,Bernevig2013,Perroni2019,Lepori2021}.
-Therefore, as the initial superconducting state is topologically trivial, we realize a topological (T) DPT, connecting a topologically trivial with a topologically nontrivial phase.
-To characterize and analyze our TDPT we first of all look at the transition in time of the superconducting order parameter, between the asymptotic values (at $t=0$ and $t \to\infty$), respectively corresponding to the id and to the d+id phase.
-Then, rather than the Loschmidt echo, we approach the DPT by using the fidelity ${\cal F}(t)$ between the initial pure state and the one described by $\rho (t)$, which is more suitable for an open system \cite{longer_paper}.
+Here, we focus onto the DPT between a (topologically trivial) $id$ and a $d+id$ planar superconducting phase, the latter of which is known to describe the class C of topological planar superconductors, characterized by particle-hole conjugation and broken time-reversal symmetry \cite{Schnyder2009,Bernevig2013,Goldman2016,Chern2016,Perroni2019,Lepori2021}.
+Therefore, we realize a topological DPT (TDPT), to characterize which we first of all look at the transition in time of the superconducting order parameter, between the asymptotic values (at $t=0$ and $t \to\infty$), respectively corresponding to the $id$ and to the $d+id$ phase.
+Then, rather than the LE, we approach the DPT by using the fidelity ${\cal F}(t)$ between the initial pure state and the one described by $\rho (t)$, which is more suitable for an open system \cite{longer_paper}.
 Finally, to make a rigorous statement on the topological properties of the phases separated by the DPT, we compute the spin-Hall conductance of the system as a function of $t$, $\sigma(t)$.
-Indeed, in a stationary state, $\sigma(t)$ is proportional to the topological invariant whose nonzero value is a signal of a nontrivial topological phase \cite{Qi2010,Chern2016}.
-At the same time, it is a perfectly well defined function of $t$ even when the system goes through the DPT, where its topological properties are ill-defined \cite{Qi2010}.
-Aside of defining a novel protocol to monitor a DPT in an open system, a topic that has recently become of the utmost relevance \cite{Wu2022}, our approach provides remarkable results of practical interest in a possible experimental realization of the system that we study (e.g., in ultracold atom lattices), such as the variation of the ``critical time'' $t_*$ as a function of the system-bath coupling.
+In a stationary state, $\sigma(t)$ is proportional to the topological invariant whose nonzero value is a signal of a nontrivial topological phase \cite{Qi2010,Chern2016}.
+Furthermore, it is well defined even when the system goes through the DPT \cite{Qi2010}.
+In addition to defining a protocol to monitor a DPT in an open system, a topic that has recently become of the utmost relevance \cite{Wu2022}, our approach provides remarkable results of practical interest in a possible experimental realization of the system that we study (e.g., in ultracold atom lattices), such as the variation of the ``critical time'' $t_*$ as a function of the system-bath coupling.